 2.3.1.
-It is widely understood that 600 million7 without access to electricity reside in Africa.
+It is widely understood that 600 million without access to electricity reside in Africa.
 A disproportionate number of these people live in rural areas.
 Where urban electricity access averages around 50%, rural electricity access in Sub-Saharan Africa tends to be lower than 15%.

 Fig.2.3.1.
-Population without Energy Access in Africa (millions and %)^o
+Population without Energy Access in Africa (millions and %)9

 With reference to fig.2.3.1, 38 countries have over 50% of their population without access to modern energy.
-However, only ten countries have $65\%^a$ of Africa's unconnected population, and aggregate energy access levels in these ten countries is estimated at 28%^a.
-The rate of increase in energy access would perhaps be higher if the efforts were targeted at countries with high absolute levels of population without energy access, rather than to countries with high percentages of population without energy access.
+However, only ten countries have 65% of Africa's unconnected population, and aggregate energy access levels in these ten countries is estimated at 28% a.
+The rate of increase in energy access would perhaps be more rapid, if policy initiatives are proportionate to absolute levels of population, rather than percentages of population,

-2.3.2.
+- 2.3.2.
 Another interesting dynamic is demonstrated in fig. 2.3.2 below.
 It is intuitive to infer that low income countries with low GDP per capita (less than \$ 1000) will have low access to energy.
-However, this pattern of low access to energy is also prevalent in relatively rich African countries, which have GDP/Capita higher than the world average.
+However, this pattern of low access to energy is also prevalent in relatively rich African countries, which have GDP/Capita higher than the world average. - 2.3.3.
+This points to a need for additional investment in infrastructure such as transmission and distribution along with investments in renewable energy generation.
+There exists an estimated deficit of US\$ 1,000 billion in transmission and distribution today to provide energy access to all in Africa.
+This investment dwarfs the investment required for the 100 GW of clean energy targeted for 2030.
+It is imperative that a significant portion of this investment in transmission and distribution be channelled to regional grid integration to allow small nations with large renewable energy resources to access a wider regional market.

-^a Author calculations
+&lt;sup>a Author calculations